influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/monitor-your-cluster.md

 #### CPU Utilization Routers (k8s)

-CPU Utilization of Ingester router pods as reported by the Kubernetes container usage.
+CPU utilization of Ingester router pods as reported by the Kubernetes container usage.
 Usage is reported by the number of CPU cores used by pods, including fractional cores.